yvon/ask/README.md

 A simple CLI tool to interact with Claude AI via the Anthropic API.

-I wanted something simpler than aider.chat or Claude Desktop.
+I wanted something simpler than aider.chat or Claude code.
 The goal is to have:
 - Full control over prompts without unnecessary overhead
 - Minimal token usage
 - A lightweight CLI for quick questions with or without files